viblo/pymunk/README.rst

 Pymunk is a easy-to-use pythonic 2d physics library that can be used whenever you need 2d rigid body physics from Python.
-Perfect when you need 2d physics in your game, demo or other application!
+Perfect when you need 2d physics in your game, demo or simulation!
 It is built on top of the very capable 2d physics library `Chipmunk <http://chipmunk-physics.net>`_.

 The first version was released in 2007 and Pymunk is still actively developed